SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 Twilight does, and the gate raises up.

 Twilight scoots close to me and wraps a hoof around me, holding me tight.

-She strategically pulls out a rectangle of books from the wall of the castle in front of us.

-I lean into Twilight's embrace, and hold her hoof to my chest.
+I lean into her embrace and hold her hoof to my chest.

-Twilight levitates a purple book into the frame.
+She strategically pulls rectangle of books out of the wall of the castle in front of us, then levitates a purple book into the frame.
 "This is a story about a lonely book."

-She levitates five more books into frame, the colors: pink, blue, white, yellow, and orange.
+She levitates five more books into frame, each a different color: pink, blue, white, yellow, and orange.

-"She had friends, but her loneliness was from a lack of romantic companionship."
+"The book had friends, sure, but her loneliness was from a lack of romantic companionship."

 Twilight levitates all but the pink book away.